DIY Chunky Soil Mix for Aroids

 All purpose potting soil

-Depending on the consistency of the chunky soil mix once the other ingredients have been added, I will usually add a handful or so of all purpose potting soil (I stay away from Miracle Gro as a rule).
+Depending on the consistency of the chunky soil mix once the other ingredients have been added, I will usually add a handful or so of all purpose potting soil.
 This isn’t always necessary, but I find it helps to make the soil mixture more loamy if it’s feeling dry.

 Optional: Extra Additives